kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 Some of the latest aditions are :
 - User-targeted software distribution
 - Windows 10 in-place upgrade task sequences
-- CMPivot for real-time interaction with your clients (also the realtime scripts work over the CMG but that was added in a previous release already)
+- CMPivot for real-time interaction with your clients

+(also the realtime scripts feature works over the CMG but that was added in a previous release already)

 As of SCCM 1806, the CMG also support the "cloud distribution point" functionality.
 This means that you don't have to configure a separate CDP to enjoy the full functionality of the cloud management gateway.
 The good thing is, Internet-based clients don't rely on boundary groups.
 They only use internet-facing distribution points or cloud distribution points.
 If you're only using cloud distribution points to service these types of clients, then you don't need to include them in boundary groups.